Irena-Schindler/Reasearch-Agent-using-Pydantic-AI/README.md

-# Padantic Deep Research Agent
+# Pydantic Deep Research Agent

-This is an advanced AI agent built with Pydantic AI (Padantic) using the `gpt-5-mini` model from OpenAI.
+This is an advanced AI agent built with Pydantic AI using the `gpt-5-mini` model from OpenAI.
 It performs deep, multi-step research on any topic or stock ticker, synthesizing information from multiple web searches into a detailed report.

 ## Features

--   **Deep Research**: Takes a query or stock ticker (e.g., "NVDA") and generates a comprehensive report.
+-   **Deep Research**: Takes a query or stock ticker (e.g., "Volkswagen") and generates a comprehensive report.
 -   **Multi-Step Process**:
     1.  **Planning**: Analyzes the request to identify key research angles.
     2.  **Parallel Execution**: Searches DuckDuckGo and scrapes web pages for each angle in parallel.